great-expectations/great_expectations/docs/reference/checkpoints_and_actions.md

 particular validation, with values containing any relevant outputs of that action (at minimum and in many cases, this would just be a dictionary with the action's `class_name`).

-The `run_results` dictionary can contain other keys that are relevant for a specific checkpoint implementation.
+The `run_results` dictionary can contain other keys that are relevant for a specific Checkpoint implementation.
 For example, the `run_results` dictionary from a WarningAndFailureExpectationSuiteCheckpoint might have an extra key named " expectation_suite_severity_level" to indicate if the suite is at either a "warning" or "failure" level.